dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you have only one smile in you, give it to the people you love.**
+**Don't judge each day by the harvest you reap but by the seeds that you plant.**

-Maya Angelou
+Robert Louis Stevenson